Welcome to Emmanuel Church!

-We ask your prayers, as we do every week, for all those on our parish prayer list: Alan, Ann, Calvin, Carol, Charlie, Chris, David, Debbie, Don, Eileen, Frank, George, Gerry, Jim, Joan, John, Judith, Laura, Lillian, Mac, Mary, Mary Laura, Nancy, Richard, Stephen, Cindy Anderson, Carol Bain, Rick Caulfield, Aryton Climo, Tom Dryden, Ron Fitts, Eddie Gillespie, Judi Hannigan, Bill Hull, Virginia Kerr, Janet Knapp, Bob Kursch, Peter Libby, Jane Lours, Joyce McCracken, Joan Merriken, Diane Miller, Jim Naumann, Patricia Patton, Neill Redfern & family, Mort Ryon, Jacqui Taylor, Bob Testin, Paige Tibbetts, John Vandevert, Anne Ward, Mal Watson, Len Welin.
+We ask your prayers, as we do every week, for all those on our parish prayer list: Ann, Charlie, Chris, David, Don, Gerry, Helen, Irene, Jim, Joan, Lillian, Mac, Mary, Mary Laura, Nancy, Sarah, Carol Bain, Rick Caulfield, Aryton Climo, Tom Dryden, Eddie Gillespie, Judi Hannigan, Virginia Kerr, Janet Knapp, Bob Kursch, Ann McLain, Joan Merriken, Diane Miller, June Robinson, Mort Ryon, Jacqui Taylor, Bob Testin, Paige Tibbetts, John Vandevert, Anne Ward, Gil Watson, Mal Watson, Len Welin.

 Please know that you are always in our prayers and that we give thanks for your ministries in our parish community, in Chestertown, and beyond.